Our Program

 Primo: Beginning level choir for students in 1st grade and above

-Using a Kodály-based theory program, students are introduced to musical concepts of rhythm, tempo, pitch recognition, and solfege.
+Using a Kodály-based theory program, students are introduced to musical concepts of rhythm, tempo, pitch recognition, and solfège.
 During active and playful rehearsals, children internalize the rhythms of music and learn to develop musical memory.
-Singers are introduced to musical concepts of loud, soft, fast, slow, pitch recognition, using solfege, and rhythm.
-They focus chiefly on unison music, but are introduced to the concept of two-part singing through beginning canons.
+Singers are introduced to musical concepts of loud, soft, fast, slow, pitch recognition, using solfège, and rhythm.
+5-year-olds or Kindergarten students may be admitted to this ensemble with permission from the artistic staff.

 Primo singers who are ready to move to Adagio will:

-Understand the 5-note Pentatonic scale in solfege (Do, Re, Mi, Sol, La)
+- Understand the 5-note Pentatonic scale in solfège (Do, Re, Mi, Sol, La)

-Be familiar with simple meter and rhythms, including half, quarter, and eighth notes
+- Be familiar with simple meter and rhythms, including half, quarter, and eighth notes

-Read music using the above concepts
+- Read music using the above concepts

-Be able to sing confidently on pitch
+- Be able to sing confidently on pitch

-Maintain healthy singing posture
+- Maintain healthy singing posture

-Be attentive in rehearsal and performance while watching and responding to the conductor
+- Be attentive in rehearsal and performance while watching and responding to the conductor

 Adagio: Mid-level choir for students in 3rd grade and above

 Singers in Adagio learn music in a wide range of styles encompassing a variety of languages.
-They learn through ear training, solfege, and sight-reading.
+They learn through ear training, solfège, and sight-reading.
 At the same time, they develop an understanding of the necessity of breath support, vocal alignment, freedom of tone, and posture for quality singing.
 Rehearsals continue to include games and movement activities to reinforce concepts and skills.
 Students learn to read a choral score while working on increasingly difficult canons and two-part music.
 Emphasis is placed upon being a member of an ensemble and supporting the other singers in the choir.

-Know the major scale in solfege
+- Know the major scale in solfège

-Be familiar with simple and compound meters
+- Be familiar with simple and compound meters

-Understand whole, half, quarter, and eighth note rhythms
+- Understand whole, half, quarter, and eighth note rhythms

-Read a choral score using the above concepts
+- Read a choral score using the above concepts

-Be able to sing confidently on pitch and hold a part independently
+- Be able to sing confidently on pitch and hold a part independently

-Have excellent vocal posture
+- Have excellent vocal posture

-Maintain focus in rehearsal, watch and respond to the conductor, and support their fellow singers
+- Maintain focus in rehearsal, watch and respond to the conductor, and support their fellow singers

 Performing Choirs: Advanced levels for students in 6th grade and above

 All of Vivace’s performing choirs take pride in working toward accomplished performances of increasingly sophisticated repertoire.
 Singers participate in two formal concerts each year, in addition to various community performances, collaborations with local musical ensembles, and workshops with expert clinicians.
 Advanced performing choirs participate in an annual retreat to work with clinicians and build friendships that create an excellent ensemble experience.
-Selected ensembles have the opportunity to tour outside of the local area every other summer.
+Singers have the opportunity to tour outside of the local area every other summer.

-Willingness to work on sophisticated literature, including a wide range of foreign languages and musical styles
+- Willingness to work on sophisticated literature, including a wide range of foreign languages and musical styles

-Knowledge of major and minor scales and intervals
+- Knowledge of major and minor scales and intervals

-Ability to sing in two and three parts independently
+- The ability to sing in two and three parts independently

-Commitment to developing their musicianship skill, both in class and independently
+- Commitment to developing their musicianship skill, both in class and independently

-Intermediate level sight-reading skill
+- Intermediate level sight-reading skill

-The ability to follow and respond to the conductor
+- The ability to follow and respond to the conductor

-Support for their fellow students and collaborating musicians
+- Support for their fellow students and collaborating musicians

 Allegro